 Stakeholder register – this document contains information such as role, interests and level of influence of stakeholders.

-Here are few things that give you a head start – you can look at risk management plans from previous projects and available templates.
-Some of the readily available artifacts may be predefined risk categories and risk terms.
-You get all these from organizational process assets.
+Also, there are few things that give the PM a head start – risk management plans from previous projects and available templates.
+Some of the readily available artifacts may be predefined risk categories, formats for reports and statements, risk register, and risk terms.
+All these from organizational process assets.

 How easily can this be done?